gary-gpt/chatbot-ui/docs/components/sidebar/items/tools/tool-item.tsx.md

 ---
 source: components/sidebar/items/tools/tool-item.tsx
-generated: '2025-06-08T13:21:01.663Z'
+generated: 2025-06-08T21:51:44.119Z
 tags: []
-hash: ef2d9e7be0f246181554e669d39bcde1689a5fe21682e4c754c01c66ba0e0221
+hash: b974c3a3bbb840ce377acc19c9ce6aedbd1162cbec2cb31878f4f81ee5eb37f1
 ---

-# ToolItem Component
+# Documentation for `tool-item.tsx`

-The `ToolItem` component is a functional component in React that represents a single tool item.
-It uses the `SidebarItem` component to display the tool's details and allows the user to edit these details.
+This file is a React component that represents a single tool item in the sidebar of a chatbot UI.
+The tool item can be edited directly in the sidebar, with changes being reflected in the state of the component.

+## Import Statements

+The component imports several other components and libraries to function correctly.
+These include UI components like `Input`, `Label`, and `TextareaAutosize` for user input, as well as constants and validation functions for handling OpenAPI schemas.

-## Props
+## Component Props

-The `ToolItem` component accepts the following props:

-- `tool`: An object representing a tool.
-It should match the `Tables<"tools">` type from the `@/supabase/types` module.
+The `ToolItem` component accepts a single prop: `tool`.
+This prop is an object that represents the data of the tool being displayed and edited.
+It includes properties like `name`, `description`, `url`, `custom_headers`, and `schema`.

-## State
+## Component State

-The `ToolItem` component maintains the following state variables:

-- `name`: The name of the tool.
-Initialized with the `name` property of the `tool` prop.
-- `isTyping`: A boolean indicating whether the user is currently typing.
-Initialized as `false`.
-- `description`: The description of the tool.
-Initialized with the `description` property of the `tool` prop.
-- `url`: The URL of the tool.
-Initialized with the `url` property of the `tool` prop.
-- `customHeaders`: The custom headers of the tool.
-Initialized with the `custom_headers` property of the `tool` prop.
-- `schema`: The schema of the tool.
-Initialized with the `schema` property of the `tool` prop.
-- `schemaError`: A string representing any error that occurs when parsing or validating the `schema`.
-Initialized as an empty string.
+The state of the component is managed with the `useState` hook from React.
+The state variables include `name`, `isTyping`, `description`, `url`, `customHeaders`, `schema`, and `schemaError`.

 ## Rendered JSX

-The `ToolItem` component renders a `SidebarItem` component with the following props:

-- `item`: The `tool` prop.
-- `isTyping`: The `isTyping` state variable.
-- `contentType`: The string `"tools"`.
-- `icon`: An `IconBolt` component with a `size` of `30`.
-- `updateState`: An object containing the current state variables.
+The component returns a `SidebarItem` component with several props and children.
+The `item` prop is the `tool` object passed as a prop to `ToolItem`.
+The `isTyping` prop is a state variable that tracks whether the user is currently typing.
+The `contentType` prop is a string that represents the type of content being displayed and edited.
+The `icon` prop is an `IconBolt` component from the `@tabler/icons-react` library.

+The `updateState` prop is an object that represents the current state of the tool item.
+It includes properties like `name`, `description`, `url`, `customHeaders`, and `schema`.

-- `renderInputs`: A function that returns a JSX element containing the input fields for editing the tool's details.
+The `renderInputs` prop is a function that returns a JSX element.
+This element includes several `Input` and `TextareaAutosize` components for editing the properties of the tool item.
+The `TextareaAutosize` component for editing the `schema` property also includes logic for validating the entered schema and displaying any validation errors.

-The `renderInputs` function renders a series of `Label` and `Input` or `TextareaAutosize` components for each editable field.
-The `onChange` or `onValueChange` prop of each input field is set to a function that updates the corresponding state variable.

-The `schema` field also includes a validation step that parses the input as JSON and validates it as an OpenAPI schema.
-If the validation fails, the `schemaError` state variable is updated with the error message.

-## Import Dependencies

-The `ToolItem` component imports the following dependencies:

-- `Input`, `Label`, and `TextareaAutosize` components from the `@/components/ui` module.
-- `TOOL_DESCRIPTION_MAX` and `TOOL_NAME_MAX` constants from the `@/db/limits` module.
-- `validateOpenAPI` function from the `@/lib/openapi-conversion` module.
-- `Tables` type from the `@/supabase/types` module.
-- `IconBolt` component from the `@tabler/icons-react` module.
-- `FC` and `useState` from the `react` module.
-- `SidebarItem` component from the `../all/sidebar-display-item` module.
+## Commented Out Code

+There are several blocks of code that are currently commented out.
+These include an `Input` component for editing the `url` property of the tool item, as well as several `Checkbox` components for selecting categories for the tool item.
+If these features are needed in the future, the code can be uncommented and used.